MithamoMorgan/Drive_Data_Analytics/Readme.md

 ![](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/Images/img2.jpg)

 ## How to Run This Project
+You can run this project using these easy steps.

-To run the Drive_Data_Analytics, Ensure you have the following installed on your machine.
+1. Ensure you have the following installed on your machine.

 * **python**(preferably version 3.x).
 * Jupyter Notebook